Gogo's Crazy Bones: Canada

 Crazy Bones enjoyed incredible popularity in the late 1990s.
-From 1998-2000, 31.5 million packages were sold.
+From 1998 to 2000, 31.5 million packages were sold.

 Over 23 million figurines were sold in the UK and Spain in a relaunch between March and December 2008.

 The Classic series was available in Canada in the 1990s.
 The rebranded Gogo's Crazy Bones series 1 was sold in Canada in 2009.
 Series 2 became available in May 2011, then came series 3 and now series 4.

 Gogo's Crazy Bones in Europe

 In Europe Crazy Bones are released in different sets for different countries.

 United Kingdom

 Sets

 The following sets have been released: